Ivan Mosjoukine: Return to Europe

 After the unsuccessful attempt at a Hollywood career, Mosjoukine returned to Europe.
-The reminder of his film career, appearing in a new film every year until at least 1936, was spent in Europe.
+The remainder of his film career, appearing in a new film every year until at least 1936, was spent in Europe.
 He appeared mainly in German films in the last years of the Weimar Republic, moving to France after the rise of the Nazis to power.
 In both countries he was often given roles in films with a Russian background.
 Many of his films were directed by fellow Russian emigres Vladimir Strizhevsky, Victor Tourjansky, and Alexandre Volkoff.

 Personal life

 Mosjoukine had three elder brothers.
-Alexander Mozzhukhin (1878—1972) was a famous opera singer who also left Russia for Paris in 1926.
+Alexander Mozzhukhin (1878–1972) was a famous opera singer who also left Russia for Paris in 1926.
 After his death his wife Cleo Carini returned to the Soviet Union, bringing her husband's archives along with her which included many documents.
 Among them was an autobiography and many letters from his family members, including Ivan.
 They are currently stored in the Russian State Archive of Literature and Art and in several museums.

 Mosjoukine's second brother Aleksey (born 1880) served as an officer in the Imperial Russian Army and was later enrolled to the Red Army.
 In 1931 he was arrested and sentenced to three years in prison for Anti-Soviet agitation.
 In 1937 he was arrested for the second time on the same account and by the NKVD troika's decision sentenced to death.
 Konstantin Mozzhukhin (born 1882) was also an army officer who served in the Imperial Russian Navy.
 In 1935 he and his father were arrested and sent to Yrgyz in the Kazakh SSR.
 In 1937 he was arrested for the second time, also for Anti-Soviet agitation, and sentenced to ten years of labor camps.
 The date of his death is unknown.